yhtps237/change-resolution/README.md

 resoluton to any resolution.

 Note:
- The screen resolution in this code is set to 1920x1080.
+  In this code Screen Resolution is set to 1920x1080.